Three ways to speed up financial aid processingBy : Kim Murphy | November 13, 2017

 - Students and parents cannot use the tool if they:

 - Filed their tax return as married filing separately

 - Filed a Puerto Rican or foreign tax return

 The IRS Data Retrieval Tool transfers your tax data, but you will still be required to enter your income information manually.
 Tax data from the IRS is available through the FAFSA tool about two weeks after filing your taxes electronically, or eight weeks after filing your taxes by mail.

-In any case, the verification worksheet, available on the FAW, is still required for all students selected for verification.
+In any case, the verification worksheet is still required for all students selected for verification.

 Using direct deposit helps speed up the receipt of credit of funds up to 10 days faster than waiting for a check in the mail.

 Signing up for direct deposit is quick and easy on the Account > Awards & Disbursements tab.
 Scroll to the bottom of the page, click Change to Direct Deposit, enter your bank account information, and click Continue to e-sign and submit your request.

 If you apply for financial aid through the Financial Aid Web (FAW), login and click on the Credit Balance/Direct Deposit link.
 Next, enter your bank account information and e-sign.

 You can sign up for direct deposit or change your account designation at any time.
 Updates will take up to 48 hours to process.